JohnnyGOX17/john-gentile-website/kb/tools-techniques/vim.md

 | Switch between open Windows | <kbd>Ctrl</kbd>+<kbd>ww</kbd> | |
 | Quit a Window | <kbd>Ctrl</kbd>+<kbd>wq</kbd> | |

+You can also use `:b[uffer]` with tab-completion to show and navigate all currently open buffers (for instance if you have a lot openend).

 ## Visual Mode